What is Radical Innovation?

 Radical innovation is a transformative approach that businesses can embrace to revolutionize their products, services, processes, or even entire business models.
 It goes beyond incremental changes and entails the bold integration of groundbreaking technology and novel ways of conducting business.
 This type of innovation seeks to not just improve upon existing solutions but to completely redefine them, often leading to the creation of entirely new markets or the dramatic overhaul of existing ones.

-A prime illustration of radical innovation in the tech world is the Apple iPhone.
+A prime example of radical innovation in the tech world is the Apple iPhone.
 When the first iPhone was introduced in 2007, it was nothing short of a revolution.
 It combined a large iPod, a mobile phone, and an internet device into a single sleek package.

 This completely changed how we interacted with technology and introduced a new product category: smartphones.
 It’s also a good example of disruptive innovation as it disrupted the existing mobile phone market.